apache/nuttx/Documentation/implementation/bottomhalf_interrupt.rst

 ===============

 A well-design RTOS depends on the most minimal of interrupt level processing.
-This is a very different concept that for bare metal programming:
+This is a very different concept from that for bare metal programming:

 * With bare metal programming most of the real-time work is usually performed in interrupt handlers.
 Interrupt handler execution may then extend in time